01 of 03

 Using straight stitches arranged in groups, you can make simple leaves and flowers or geometric designs.
 It also works well for creating a textured look in many types of designs.
 Premark the fabric, or work the stitch freestyle, creating an infinite number of unique patterns.

-Depending on how your finished embroidery will be used, take care that the stitches aren't too long or they may get snagged.
+- Depending on how your finished embroidery will be used, take care that the stitches aren't too long or they may get snagged.
+A snagged stitch will result in puckering as the previous and next stitch will be pulled towards it.
 This is especially true for embroidered clothing and household linens.
 For long straight lines, try couching stitch instead.

-The photo above shows how straight stitch can become a star, with stitches worked in different lengths.
-The example on the right is sometimes called 'point russe stitch', but it is really just a grouping of straight stitches.
+The photo shows how straight stitch can become a star, with stitches worked in different lengths.
+The example on the right is sometimes called point russe stitch, but it is really just a grouping of straight stitches.

 Straight stitch is useful for stitching fur on animal motifs and can be scattered to create a fill, which is referred to as seed stitch.
 For fur, keep the stitches all going in the general direction that the fur would be growing on an animal, altering the angle of the stitches slightly for visual interest.

 Megan of Studio MME uses straight stitch extensively in her patterns, which results in embroideries that have a sketched, artistic look to them.
 This humble stitch truly comes alive in landscapes, animal portraits, and other whimsical designs.

 Megan is also a master at using straight stitch to create negative space.
 Try it yourself by working this stitch all around a pattern that has been outlined with back stitch.

 Within ribbon embroidery, a single straight stitch can be quite bold, depending on the ribbon you are using.
 It makes excellent flower buds, lavender, and bits of foliage.